 Those past accomplishments are also tied towards demonstrating the value that HR has and continues to bring to the company.
 Not every action a company takes is about the bottom line value that it brings in, being able to tie actions to eventual results (via HR analytics) can do just that.
 While initially something like having an events budget to plan employee events may seem like a frivolous expense, if the numbers show higher employee satisfaction and longer employment durations (which means less money spent sourcing, hiring, and ramping up new workers), that’s a net win for the company and a great example of how HR analytics can take something very human and give it weight in our data-driven world.

 HR Analytics is not about taking the human element out of “human resources.”
 There will always be intangibles wherever human interactions are concerned.
 There’s no way to fully reduce to datapoints a person’s history, skills, abilities, hopes, dreams, and most of all, potential.
 The teams building the companies of tomorrow know this.
 They also know that we live in a world of data.
 If these HR professionals want to build better teams, they need the right tools to crunch all the data they are inundated with, find the best candidates, develop them, and also prove their own worth to leadership.
-There’s no substitute for the human touch in the HR world, but HR analytics is a powerful tool in the HR professional’s hands.
+There’s no substitute for the human touch, but HR analytics is a powerful tool in the right hands.